spree/spree_cli/README.md

 This will automatically launch the application at `http://localhost:4000/admin`

-Chosen storefront integration will be accessible under `http://localhost:3000`
+Selected storefront integration will be accessible under `http://localhost:3000`

 ### Without Docker (not recommended for beginners)